Welcome to the shameless self-promotion page.

 Winter trainer in the basement in the Laurentians.
 In 2008 I was lent the sweetest (or only?) single speed Marinoni mountain bike in the country, so I can ride it when I go to Halifax.
 Life doesn't get much better than that.
 Lots of riding around the Quebec city area on my Lemond and got back almost to race weight.
 I need to stay a bit above race weight – a fine line to find to feel good in cycling lycra but still be able to push people around in bagua.
 In 2009 I turned 55, which means going to the easy gear on the hills, but I can still crank out the miles on the flats and rolling hills.
 The area around Quebec city is amazing, you just can't go out for less than 70k.

-Still riding my bike, but found a new toy for cross training – a kettle bell.
+Still riding my bikes, but also found a new toy for cross training – kettle bells.
 Great fun for martial artists without harming our skills, as the drills use whole body power, balance, and connections.
-They are so close to the traditional stone locks that the old masters used that they are worth finding a lot more about.
-Was given two fabulous Spanish jerseys from friends, for whom I cat-sat when they visited Spain, so I am lookin' good on the road bike.
+They are very close to the traditional stone locks that the old masters used.